 Participants are required to submit a Job Shadow Application.

 This application is available on the website and will include area(s) in which the participant wants to shadow, expectations of the experience, and how the experience will fit into future career plans.
 A minimum of one week's notice is requested.
-Applications and other required materials may be faxed to Human Resources at 515-574-6683.
+Applications and other required materials may be faxed to Office of Medical Education at 515-574-6933.
 Upon approval, the participant will be contacted regarding the date and time.

 Job shadows will normally be scheduled between 8:00 am and 4:00 pm, Monday through Friday and will last no more than 8 hours.

 Some departments within the clinic or hospital are generally unable to accommodate job shadow requests.
-These include Behavioral Health, OB, Surgery, and the Cath Lab.
-Requests are subject to department manager approval and may be limited due to staff availability or workload.
+These include Behavioral Health, OB, and the Cath Lab.
+Requests are subject to department manager approval and may be limited due to staff availability and patient consent.

 Patient confidentiality is extremely important!